keywordsalad/thisfieldwas.green/site/_drafts/functional-programming/embracing-nondeterminism-with-functors.md

 You might be thinking that lists and arrays in the wild already have a `map()` operation available. `Promise`s in JavaScript also have their own `map()`.
 You've probably been using Functors for a while and never realized!

 Functors as a formal abstraction API find their use in cases where the specific kind of the context is unimportant.
 However, you might observe that the _shape_ of a Functor appears in many places without being _called_ a Functor.
 Using `map()` on a list conceptually performs the same operation as on both arrays and `Promise`s.
-Other structures defining `map()` operations are Functors because Functors emerge from settings where stuff exists under some circumstances.
+Other structures defining `map()` operations are Functors because Functors arise from settings where stuff exists under some circumstances.

 ### Functor laws